jonnonz1/nz-statute-book/acts/public/1993/electoral-act-1993.md

 (3) The details referred to in subsection (1)(b) are— (a) the name of the contributor; and
   (b) the address of the contributor; and
-  (c) the amount of each contribution made by the contributor; and (d) the date on which each related donation funded from contributions was made.
+  (c) the amount of the contribution or, in the case of aggregated contributions, the total amount of the aggregated contributions; and
+  (d) the date on which the donation, or each related donation, funded from contributions was made.
 (4) The details referred to in subsection (1)(c) are— (a) the date the donation was received; and
   (b) the amount of the donation; and